paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-084-healthy-forest-restoration.md

   (B) that is located primarily in forests of mixed conifer, dry Douglas fir, or wet Ponderosa pine.

-(11) **Implementation Plan** — The term “Implementation Plan” means the Implementation Plan for the Comprehensive Strategy for a Collaborative Approach for Reducing Wildland Fire Risks to Communities and the Environment, dated May 2002, developed pursuant to the conference report to accompany the Department of the Interior and Related Agencies Appropriations Act, 2001 (House Report No. 106–64) (and subsequent revisions).
+(11) **Implementation Plan** — The term “Implementation Plan” means the Implementation Plan for the Comprehensive Strategy for a Collaborative Approach for Reducing Wildland Fire Risks to Communities and the Environment, dated May 2002, developed pursuant to the conference report to accompany the Department of the Interior and Related Agencies Appropriations Act, 2001 (House Report No. 106–64) 11 See References in Text note below. (and subsequent revisions).

 (12) **Municipal water supply system** — The term “municipal water supply system” means the reservoirs, canals, ditches, flumes, laterals, pipes, pipelines, and other surface facilities and systems constructed or installed for the collection, impoundment, storage, transportation, or distribution of drinking water.